ncruickshank/nc_r_tidytuesday/avatar_20200811/avatar_analysis.md

 lambda_grid <- grid_regular(penalty(), levels = 50)
 ```

-tune the grid using workflow objects
+The grid of bootstraps is then tuned using the workflow object.

 ``` r
 doParallel::registerDoParallel()